marigold-dev/training-nft-1/README.md

   };
 ```

-Finally, fix the missing imports:
+Finally, fix the missing imports at the beginning of the file :

 ```typescript
 import { AddCircleOutlined, Close } from "@mui/icons-material";